e1601515/Blockchain-Logistics-Tracker/README.md

 you have to add your own accounts private key to server.js , you can get that from myetherwallet.com

 then just run server.js and connect localhost by browser

+System requirements:
+Fast syncing a testnet node takes currently <10GB of HDD/SSD space. (thanks to the very recent Metropolis update on Ropsten testnet)